Habito Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Habito’s changes.
-While utilising this technology is not a prerequisite for Habito , demonstrating you can stay up to date with Habito’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel status.
+This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Habito’s changes.
+While utilising COMPLETIONmonitor is not a condition for being on the Habito panel, demonstrating you can remain up to date with Habito’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Habito

-Banks and building societies frequently vary their requirements.
+Banks and building societies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Habito are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes